 The old ways of extracting meaning from information did work.
 We need to rediscover and reinvent those ways to meet our new realities.

 ART CREDIT: Paige Terese Ross, copyright 2019.
 Original is pen, ink, and watercolors.
-Ms. Ross is an artist, field hockey goalie, honor-roll college student, and one of my six beautiful and talented granddaughters.
+Ms. Ross is an artist, summa cum laude graduate of Ohio Wesleyan, and will be entering her first year of law school at Ohio State University this fall.
+She is one of my six beautiful and talented granddaughters.